 Concentrated laundry detergents have been around in one form or another in the United States since the 1960s.
 Sometimes called “ultra” on the label, these products offer the same cleaning properties and ability as the original familiar detergent brands.
 The main difference between the concentrated products and original formulas is the amount of water or filler added to the active cleaning ingredients and how much of the detergent the consumer should use.

 Just take a look at the size of the laundry detergent bottles and boxes on store shelves.
 The bottles are getting smaller and smaller.
 There are two reasons.
 Smaller bottles require less plastic and are less costly to produce.
 Shipping smaller bottles is less costly in transportation and storage costs.
 The laundry detergent ingredient that was removed was water.
-Water is heavy and performs very little function in the detergent formula so it was removed.
+Water is heavy and performs a little function in the detergent formula so it was removed.

 Many of these changes came about because mass market retailers like Walmart and Target demanded smaller containers that fit better on shelves and required less storage space in warehouses.
 Detergent manufacturers met the requirements to keep their products on store shelves.